Elizabeth Clare Prophet: Influences

-Wulf grew up in a home that was mainly non-religious except for major holidays.
-Her father was Lutheran, her mother Catholic.
-Yet it was her mother's interests in Theosophy, the I AM Activity, and Christian Science that had the most influence on her.
+Wulf grew up in a home that was mainly non-religious except for major holidays; the family was Christian Scientist as a child.
+Her father was Lutheran, her mother nominally Catholic.

+Her mother's interests in Theosophy, the I AM Activity, and Christian Science, however, influenced Prophet.

 In Theosophy and the I AM Activity she heard about the Ascended Masters, Karma, and Reincarnation; in Christian Science she was told that matter was not the only reality and that the spirit part of us made in the image of God was our true nature.

 Prophet stayed with Christian Science until she met Mark Prophet at the age of 22.

 Education

 Wulf spent her junior year studying French in Switzerland in 1956, and a year later graduated from Red Bank Regional High School ranked second in her class.
 She attended Antioch College in Ohio from September 1957 to March 1959 majoring in political science and economics.
-She transferred to Boston University in September 1959, and graduated with a bachelor of arts degree in political science in August 1961.
+She transferred to Boston University in September 1959, and graduated with a Bachelor of Arts degree in political science in August 1961.